afnanarif04/18-panel-asymmetric-sv-analysis/README.md

 # Asymmetric Panel Stochastic Volatility with Cross-Sectional Dependence
 ## A Kalman Filter Approach with Applications

-**Authors:** M.A.A.
-Bin Mohd Amran & F. Furuoka
-**Affiliation:** Asia-Europe Institute & Faculty of Business and Economics, University of Malaya
-**Submitted to:** Computational Economics

 ---

 ## Overview

 This repository contains the replication code and data for the paper:

-> Bin Mohd Amran, M.A.A. & Furuoka, F. (2026). *Asymmetric Panel Stochastic Volatility with Cross-Sectional Dependence: A Kalman Filter Approach with Applications.* Submitted to *Computational Economics*.

 The paper proposes the **Asymmetric Panel Stochastic Volatility (APSV)** model, a two-stage Kalman filter estimator that simultaneously accommodates:
 - Leverage and size effects in log-volatility dynamics